carvingCode/isoseq/readme.md

 # ISOSEQ 16
 Isomorphic Sequencer for monome norns and grid.
 For norns v2.

+## Install

+- Download and unpack
+- Copy 'isoseq' folder into your norns 'code' folder

 ## What it is

 ISOSEQ is 16 step, 16 page/measure sequencer laid out in an isomorphic pattern.
 All pages have the same set of scales.
 Each row follows the Chromatic scale (12-note, half-tone Western).
 Each row is a Perfect 4th apart, starting at the bottom.
 The grid row closest to the player has the lowest pitches and the row furthest from the player has the highest pitches.